protontypes/open-sustainable-technology/README.md

 - [energyusage](https://github.com/responsibleproblemsolving/energy-usage) - A Python package that measures the environmental impact of computation.
 - [Green Cost Explorer](https://github.com/thegreenwebfoundation/green-cost-explorer) - See how much of your cloud bill is spent on fossil fuels, so you can do the right thing and switch.
 - [Scaphandre](https://github.com/hubblo-org/scaphandre) - An open-source software agent to enable tracking energy consumption of ICT services, from the servers.
+- [CPU Energy Meter](https://github.com/sosy-lab/cpu-energy-meter) - A Linux tool that allows to monitor power consumption of Intel CPUs at fine time granularities.

 ## Energy System Assessment